top of page

 See, we'd been struggling with the realization that we could only be there for 10 days... & after that, the kids would go back to having no health care.
 We knew that the systems we were implementing needed routine follow-up.
 We needed hands on the ground, in the orphanage, in our place.
 And here within Margaret's program, there were about 40 students who needed hands-on experience - to see & touch & know what it's like to diagnose & treat & administer care.
 Perfect.

 Margaret's eyes welled up as she said she'd been wanting to establish a program like this for years but had been stopped by her administration for lack of funds.
 We told her not to worry about that and, by the next day, she had emailed a description of the new program along with a proposed budget.
-We were able to purchase a laptop & software for her to establish medical records on each child, provide medical supplies to get them started, set up funding for her program & train many of the students so they could carry on the effort after we were gone.
+We were able to purchase a laptop & software for her to establish medical records on each child, provide medical supplies to get them started, set up funding for her program & train some of the students so they could carry on the effort after we were gone.
 Margaret had already coordinated a list of doctors & dentists willing to volunteer their time to go in each month with her students.
-We are so honored to be working with this remarkable lady!
+We were so honored to be working with this remarkable lady!

 and